postdaemon/postdaemon-postdaemon-webhook-nodejs-example/readme.md

 ## PostDaemon Webhook Node.JS Example
 If your domain has secure webhooks enabled please populate your postdaemonWebhookKey either through environment variable and or secret.

-## To learn more about or webhook functionality
+## To learn more about our webhook functionality
 https://postdaemon.com/docs

 Logging /wh example, checking signature